algorandfoundation/algokit-cli/docs/tutorials/intro.md

 This will launch a guided menu system to create a specific project tailored to your needs.
 The templates are basic starter applications for various Algorand development scenarios.
 To read more about templates checkout AlgoKit detailed documentation.

-For now we'll use the `python` template, which is a lightweight starting point for learning Algorand smart contract development using Python.
-You can initialise a project using this template by running:
+For now we'll use the `python` template, which is a lightweight starting point for learning Algorand smart contract development using Algorand Python.
+You can initialize a project using this template by running:

 ```shell
 algokit init -t python --no-workspace -a preset_name "starter"